by Hudson George

 Now if I am wrong, I am willing to accept correction but if I am right, I think it is very important for persons in authority to stop saying that the name of the mountain is Levera Welcome Stone.
 And if the authorities want to change the name, they should make it public for we the people in this beautiful parish to have an opinion on it, and they must also give us a good reason why they chose to rename the site.

 Due to the fact that I do not know why the media news reporters are saying the mountain site is called Levera Welcome Stone, there is also a great possibility that the mountain is not even situated in Levera.
-There is a possibility that it is situated in Morne Fendue village because my youngest sister bought a piece of land property in Morne Fendue and the villagers who are living in the neighborhood close her property referred to the place as Levera and everybody in the parish referred to the area as Levera, while the property documents says the place is Morne Fendue.
+There is a possibility that it is situated in Morne Fendue village because my youngest sister bought a piece of land property in Morne Fendue and the villagers who are living in the neighbourhood close her property referred to the place as Levera and everybody in the parish referred to the area as Levera, while the property documents say the place is Morne Fendue.

 In addition, I remember hiking up to the summit on Piton Mountain when I was 17 years old with a group of young people as myself with some elders as tour guides.
 I remember we started the journey at the foot of the mountain on Cedars side, after leaving Madeys junction and crossing Cedars Bridge over the river.

-As we ascended up from the base of mountain there were a few houses not too far from where the colonial doctor’s house for the parish is situated.
+As we ascended up from the base of the mountain there were a few houses not too far from where the colonial doctor’s house for the parish is situated.
 As we travelled higher up there were some farming cultivations.
 I remember there were some cashew nut trees with ripe fruits, mango trees with ripe mangoes, sugar apple trees, pigeon peas, sweet potatoes and some sugarcane.

 Then as we elevated higher and higher the scenery was different.
 There were no farming areas to be seen again.
 But as young people those days we were excited to see the Welcome Stone because we heard about it from the elders and other young people our age who visited the summit of the mountain before.

 However, before we reached the top of the mountain, we saw the Rose Hill village to the west of us.
-We saw Rose Hill playing field very clear and the houses in the neighborhood close to the playing field, including other villages further away.
+We saw Rose Hill playing field very clear and the houses in the neighbourhood close to the playing field, including other villages further away.

 When we finally reached the summit of the mountain everybody was excited looking for the Welcome Stone.
 Then one adult who accompanied us up the mountain knew the area where the stone was situated, took us to the spot.
 It was a nice experience.
 I remember very well.
 It was also a bright and sunny day and we were able to see some of the Grenadine Islands north of Sauteurs, including Carriacou in the far distance and those other islands on the east side close to Levera beach.